csu-hmc/opty/README.rst

   equations and differential algebraic equations are supported, i.e. there is no need to solve for the derivatives of the dependent variables.
 - Backward Euler or Midpoint integration methods.
-- Supports both trajectory optimization and parameter identification.
+- Supports both trajectory optimization and parameter identification, independently or simultaneously.
 - Solve fixed duration or variable duration problems.
 - Easy specification of bounds on free variables.
 - Easily specify additional "instance" constraints.